All Products

 3. On the Private CAs tab, find the private CA that you want to renew and click Renew in the Actions column.

-• If the private root CA and the private intermediate CA are created together, you need to only renew the private root CA. The validity periods of both the private root CA and the private intermediate CA are extended.
+• If the root CA and intermediate CA were created together, renew only the root CA. The service duration for both CAs is extended.

-If you want to continue using PCA after your private root CA and private intermediate CA expire, you must separately reactivate the private root CA and private intermediate CA in the Certificate Management Service console.
+If you want to continue using PCA after your private root CA and private intermediate CA expire, you must reactivate the private root CA and private intermediate CA separately in the Certificate Management Service console.

 1. Log on to the Certificate Management Service console.